CCSA v. Los Angeles Unified School District, et al.

 Trial Court Action filed in May 2010

-On May 24, 2010, CCSA filed a lawsuit against LAUSD based on its failures to comply with Proposition 39 and a Settlement Agreement between CCSA and LAUSD dated April 2008.
+This case began on May 24, 2010, when CCSA filed a lawsuit against LAUSD based on its failures to comply with Proposition 39 and a Settlement Agreement between CCSA and LAUSD dated April 2008.
 The lawsuit centers on LAUSD's continued failures to share public school space with all public school students in the LAUSD area, despite clear and unequivocal obligations under the law.

 For the 2010-2011 school year, 81 charter schools in LAUSD applied for Prop 39 facilities and yet LAUSD issued only 45 letters purporting to be final offers of facilities.
 Not one of those purported offers complied with the law.

 In December 2010, CCSA obtained a court order against LAUSD, requiring LAUSD to offer facilities to every charter school in accordance with law and the terms of the April 2008 Settlement Agreement.
 After the court's order LAUSD almost doubled the number of its facilities offers to charter schools.
 Those offers were improved but still failed to comply with law in many respects.
 For example, the offers failed to specify charter schools' share of non-classroom and specialized classroom spaces at the LAUSD campuses, as required by law.
 This failure prompted CCSA to obtain another court order in May 2011, obligating LAUSD to supplement its facilities offers with more specific information about the non-classroom space and specialized teaching space offered to charter schools.